Alaska Polygraph Exams 907 841-2474

 Criminal Polygraph Exams in Mat-Su Valley (Palmer or Wasilla)…$500

-*All appointments require a $100 non-refundable deposit when scheduling – Cash App, Venmo
+*Exams outside of the Mat-Su Valley require a 50% non-refundable deposit when scheduling – Cash App, Venmo

 Grand Jurys, Prosecuting Attorneys, Criminal Investigators and Defense Attorneys may consider polygraph exam results as part of their investigation.